Yan Gomes Player Props: Cubs vs. Padres

-Yan Gomes -- batting .279 with four home runs, a walk and seven RBI in his past 10 games -- will be in action for the Chicago Cubs versus the San Diego Padres, with Blake Snell on the hill, on April 25 at 7:40 PM ET.
+On Wednesday, Yan Gomes (.381 batting average in his past 10 games, with five home runs, a walk and 10 RBI) and the Chicago Cubs play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:40 PM ET.

-In his last game, he notched a home run while going 2-for-4 against the Dodgers.
+He reached base in all four of his plate appearances (4-for-4 with a home run and three RBI) in his last appearance against the Padres.

 Yan Gomes Game Info & Props vs. the Padres